idiazroncero/huesos/src/components/layout/visibility/README.md

+__Note: you will need to toggle fullscreen preview to see the breakpoints working properly.__

-Generate a set of classes that toggle visibility on certain viewport widths (for example, `.small-visible`, `.medium-visible`, `.large-visible`).
+Set of classes based on `$breakpoints` map that will toggle visibility on certain viewport widths (with the default breakpoints, `.small-visible`, `.medium-visible` and `.large-visible`).

-The default behavior is to assume the item is hidden until a breakpoint is reached.
+This means __the item is hidden until a breakpoint is reached__.